-The compensation for Executive Officers comprises basic compensation according to title, such as President and Representative Executive Officer or Senior Managing Executive Officer, a performance-linked annual bonus, and share-based compensation using stock options that are conditional on the achievement of performance targets set out in the medium-term management plan, and is determined by the Compensation Committee.
+The compensation for Executive Officers comprises basic compensation according to title, such as President and Representative Executive Officer or Senior Managing Executive Officer, a performance-linked annual bonus, restricted stock compensation, and performance-linked stock compensation, and is determined by the Compensation Committee.
 As the Executive Officers are expected to play key roles in the achievement of numerical targets in their business execution, the compensation system is designed to make the performance-linked portion larger than the portion of the basic compensation if performance targets are achieved.